tripti1410/my-space/src/content/posts/distribute-cards-evenly-on-curved-path-and-animate-on-scroll-using-GSAP-plugins.md

 ### Scroll-Based Animation with ScrollTrigger

 We animate the cards on scroll using `ScrollTrigger`.
 One ScrollTrigger pins the section, while another is used per card to scrub the animation along the path.
-I am not going in details of scrollTrigger here as the intention here to explain the distribution concept along a curved path.
+A detailed explanation of scrollTrigger is beyond the scope of this blog, which focuses on illustrating the distribution concept along a curved path.

 All the code and animation be seen on the CodePen demo.